Have you ever thought of becoming a Councillor?

 The borough consists of 21 wards and each has between one and three councillors dependent on the number of voters in the ward.

 Borough and County Council elections are held every four years (normally in the month of May).
-The next borough elections are due to take place on 7th May 2015.
-These elections will be combined with the General Parliamentary election.
+The next borough elections are due to take place on 2nd May 2019.

 The election process starts at the end of March when nomination papers need to be completed.
 These are normally available around the middle of March from the Elections Team.